backyard breeders

 Different Between Backyard Breeders & Puppy Mills

-How to differentiate between a reputable dog breeder and a backyard breeder?
-The two most definite ways of getting a dog are through a reputable breeding source and if not that, then by contacting a backyard breeder.
+How to differentiate between an ethical dog breeder and a backyard breeder?
+The two most definite ways of getting a dog are through a reputable breeding source, and if not that, then by contacting a backyard breeder.
 The main difference that sets these options apart is the effort and investment made by the breeder.

 A reliable breeder pays particular attention when breeding his dogs.
 They consider the genetic history, behavior patterns, and other important factors before breeding dogs to minimize the risk of any health risks or defects.
-They even have veterinarians that perform regular health screenings for both the parent dogs to ensure healthy puppies.
+They even get their dogs screened regularly to ensure healthy puppies.

-On the contrary, a backyard breeder tends to be careless when it comes to the breeding process as for them, profit matters more than the quality of the breed.
-Moreover, their knowledge is limited, and don’t have the means to invest a lot in the health of the puppies.
+On the contrary, a backyard breeder tends to be careless when it comes to the breeding process, as for them, profit matters more than the quality of the breed.
+Moreover, their knowledge is limited, and they don’t have the means to invest a lot in the health of the puppies.

 The most prominent differences between them are their knowledge and experience.
-Most reliable breeders are a part of local breed-specific organizations.
+Most reliable breeders would be a part of local and national organizations.
 They are quite experienced and can answer most queries related to specific breeds.
-Reliable breeders take special care of their dogs to ensure they remain in perfect health condition.
+Reliable breeders take special care of their dogs to ensure they remain in perfect health.
+They make sure that their female dogs don’t get impregnated before they turn two years old.
+They also ensure that their dogs start to breed once they are mature.

-The reputable breeders make sure that their female dogs don’t get impregnated before they turn two years old.
-Reputable breeders make sure that their dogs start to breed once they are mature however in the case of a backyard breeder, as soon as their reproductive cycle begins, those dogs start breeding regardless of their age or maturity.
+However, in the case of a backyard breeder, as soon as the dam’s reproductive cycle begins, they start breeding them regardless of their age or maturity.
 There is a specification or control on how many times a dog can breed.

 Healthcare Facilities and Investment